Storage types

 HDD

-HDD backed storage can be used by specifically selecting it when creating an instance or by choosing the proper Storage policy when provisioning an S3 bucket.
-When using HDD storage for instances, storage is (like SSD) three way replicated.
-When using HDD for object storage its also three way replicated, except for the storage policy gp.archive (which uses erasure coding).
+When using HDD, storage is three-way replicated.
+When using HDD for object storage it’s also three-way replicated, except for the storage policy gp.archive (which uses erasure coding).

-HDD, then, is a very good option when wanting to store large amounts of data, preferably infrequently used (like a fileserver or archive solution).
+HDD is a good option when wanting to store large amounts of data, preferably infrequently used as with use-cases for file servers, archive or backup solutions.

 NVMe

-NVMe is a strong option for situations where very fast access to disk is needed, beyond what SSDs deliver.
+NVMe is a strong option for situations where you need fast access to disk, beyond what SSD can deliver.